François Perron: Personal life

+Francios Perron coaching the next generation of dancers.

 Perron comes from a family of dancers: The title of "Etoile" was created for his aunt Lycette Darsonval (Premiere Danseuse étoile of the Paris Opera Ballet who was in the original cast of "Symphony in C" by George Balanchine.
 His uncle Serge Perrault was a principal with Roland Petit and his mother was part of the Paris Opera Ballet.
+Perron currently lives on the Upper East Side in New York City.